Ana Ivanovic: 2013: Steady results

 Ivanovic then headed to Asia for the Premier events in Tokyo and Beijing after a two-week break.
 In the former, she routed young German Annika Beck before cruising past Elina Svitolina.
 In the third round, she lost to Anqelique Kerber for the first time.
 In the latter, she moved past Flavia Pennetta in two sets despite trailing 5–1 in the first set.
 She was then defeated surprisingly by Polona Hercog of Slovenia in straight sets.
 Ivanovic then headed to Linz and progressed to the final without dropping a set, beating Yanina Wickmayer, Francesca Schiavone, Dominika Cibulková and Stefanie Vögele before being edged out in the final by Kerber once more, despite having saved three match points and had four set points of her own to take the match into a decider.
-She then took part in the Kremlin Cup in Moscow as the fourth seed, receiving a bye in the first round before breezing past Klára Koukalová for the loss of just four games.
-In the last eight, she was edged out by Samantha Stosur, who had also beaten her in the semifinals the year before.
+She then took part in the Kremlin Cup in Moscow as the fourth seed, receiving a bye in the first round before breezing past Klára Koukalová.
+She was edged out by Samantha Stosur, who had also beaten her in the semifinals the year before.

 At the Tournament of Champions, Ivanovic was allocated into the Sredets Group alongside Samantha Stosur, Elena Vesnina and Tsvetana Pironkova.
 In her first round-robin match, Ivanovic captured a two-set victory over Pironkova.
 She then went on to defeat Stosur.
 She needed one more victory to come first in her group.
 However, Ivanovic lost to Vesnina for the second time this year despite leading 5–2 in third set and serving two times for the match.
 But despite losing, she still qualified for the semifinals by winning a set, therefore coming second in her group (after Stosur).
 In her semifinal match, she lost to eventual champion Simona Halep despite leading 3–0 in third set with two breaks in her own.

 Ivanovic ended the 2013 season with a rank of 16.